 - In a large sauté pan set over medium heat, cook the bacon until crispy.
 Remove from heat.
 Transfer bacon to a plate and discard all but one tablespoon of the fat.

 - Put pan with bacon fat over medium-high heat.
-Add the Vidalia onion, Brussels sprouts, ¼ teaspoon salt, and ⅛ teaspoon coarse black pepper.
+Add the onion, Brussels sprouts, ¼ teaspoon salt, and ⅛ teaspoon pepper.
 Cook stirring occasionally until sprouts are browning and becoming tender, 8-10 minutes.
 Meanwhile, chop the bacon.

 - To the browned sprouts add the peaches, bacon, and maple syrup.
 Stir continuously until peaches are heated through, 1-2 minutes.
 Remove from heat.

-- Add the lemon juice, a pinch or two of salt, and a grind of black pepper.
+- Add the lemon juice, a pinch or two of salt and of pepper.
 Stir gently.

 I have been compensated by the Georgia Fruit and Vegetable Growers Association for this post.
 All opinions are my own.